Layering Light: Finding the right balance

 THE THREE MAIN CATEGORIES OF LIGHTING

-- Accent lighting adds drama to a room by creating visual interest.
-As part of a decorating scheme, it is used to illuminate or “accentuate” architectural features in a space or a piece of wall art.
+Accent lighting adds drama to a room by creating visual interest.
+It is used as part of a decorating scheme to illuminate and accentuate architectural features or wall art in a space.

 the three categories of lighting, ambient, task and accent lighting

-Things to consider when planning your lighting interiors:
+Here are some things to consider when planning the lighting for your interiors:

 FUNCTIONALITY